 If you’re thinking of installing a kitchen, bathroom or a bedroom area, it’s likely you’ll require planning permission.
 It’s worth speaking to your local planning authority or employing a planning consultant in this case.

-How much a timber outbuilding will set you back depends on whether it’s something you can DIY, a modular system, or a bespoke scheme, as a comprehensive service involving everything from design to installation will come at a premium.
+How much a timber outbuilding will cost depends on whether it’s something you can DIY, a modular system, or a bespoke scheme, as a comprehensive service involving everything from design to installation will come at a premium.
 It will also come down to site access and the complexity of groundworks.
+A standard timber shed could cost as little as £500, but a small garden room can come in at around £15,000 or more, depending on how upscale your outbuilding is.

 Whether you plan to use it for storing your car, bikes, tools or Christmas tree, having a garage is a useful addition to keep vehicles safe and other items out of your main abode.
 A garage can add real value to your project – and could even double-up as temporary accommodation during a build.
 Lots of styles are available, from traditional oak structures through to contemporary timber designs.